NicholasBoren/Image-Captioning/README.md

 ## Results

 We are evaluating using the perplexity metric.
-With out character-level model not working, we cannot really compare it with our word-level.
+With our character-level model not working, we cannot really compare it with our word-level.
 However, we can compare our word-level models under the different epochs at inference time.

 We noticed that despite Epoch 2 having a better loss and perplexity, it actually seems to have better captions at the end of Epoch 1.
-Here are some random pictures demonstrating this below.
-We are using our own human judgement to compare them.
+We used our own human judgements to compare them.

 ### Epoch 1:
 ![Epoch 1](figures/word_epoch1.png)